 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.

 One section of the CARES Act established the Higher Education Emergency Relief fund and sent money to schools to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the pandemic.
 Southside Virginia Community College received $1,677,846 in CARES funds. $838,923 of that is dedicated to student emergency grants.

 When will CARES/HEERF be available?

 Southside Virginia Community College has applied for funding from the federal CARES Act, and as soon as we receive that funding from the U.S. Department of Education, we will begin distributing grants to students based on financial need.
-We anticipate the grants will be disbursed during the week of June 8th.
-Recipients will be notified via their My SVCC Message Center.
+As of June 30, 2020, $776,000.00 has been distributed to 776 eligible SVCC students.
+Students were notified via their MY SVCC Message Center.

 Who is eligible for CARES/HEERF?